 If you have these symptoms along with your fatigue, there is a high likelihood the poor function of your brain contributes to your fatigue:

-- Intolerant to smells (you get a headache or nauseated from smells)
+- Intolerant to smells

-- Intolerant to sounds or noisy environments (you get irritated, a headache, or nauseated)
+- Intolerant to sounds or noisy environments

-- You get easily nauseated while moving or in a car
+- Nauseated while moving in a car

-- You have chronic pain with your chronic fatigue
+- Chronic pain with chronic fatigue

-- You have constipation with your fatigue
+- Constipation with fatigue

 - Difficulty learning new things